ngallo/pic-model/draft/0.1/pic-model.md

   The ordered, verifiable chain of causal steps leading to the current hop.

 - **Distributed Transaction (τ)**
-  A causally verifiable execution chain spanning multiple hops.
+  The primary abstraction of PIC: a causally verifiable execution chain spanning multiple hops.
-  **τ = ⟨E₀, PCA₀, E₁, PCA₁, …, Eᵢ⟩**
+  Formally: **τ = ⟨E₀, PCA₀, E₁, PCA₁, …, Eᵢ⟩**.

   The Distributed Transaction **is the continuity substrate**.
   It does not depend on credentials, tokens, or artifacts —
-  continuity emerges from the ordered causal attestations.
+  continuity emerges from the ordered PIC Causal Attestations (PCAᵢ).

+  In the PIC Model, the following terms are **views of the same object τ**:

+  - **Causal Chain** → emphasizes the ordered cause–effect relation between hops.
+  - **Provenance Chain** → emphasizes the verifiable attestation history (PCA sequence).
+  - **Run** → emphasizes a concrete execution instance of τ.

+  Unless explicitly distinguished, **“causal chain”, “provenance chain”, “run” all refer to the same Distributed Transaction (τ)** seen from different perspectives.

 - **Causal Transaction Authority (CTA)**
   The component that validates continuity and emits the next attestation.